Deyht/CIANNA/README.md

    NB: These parameters ***allow*** the use of specific features, they do not ***enable*** it.
 For example: one can compile with all the parameters and choose to use CUDA or BLAS at execution time.

 4. The previous compilation script creates a *main* executable which is a simple example performing MNIST classification by default.
 The C interface works by editing *src/main.c* and recompile using *compile.cp*.
-(A more convenient C interface is at work.)

 #### Optional step

-5. Build the Python interface.
+5. Build the Python interface

 	**Python dependencies :** building the python interface requires to have *distutils* and *distutils-extra* packages installed.
 It also requires the numpy library.